 The Problem: You want to hire a mediator to help you resolve a conflict that you’re having with an individual or a company, but meeting face-to-face would be difficult.
 Perhaps you and the other party are located in different geographic areas, or social-distancing guidelines are keeping you apart.
 Maybe your dispute originated in an online transaction and you’ve never even met.
 Or perhaps one of you feels threatened or intimidated by the other party and is reluctant to meet in person.

-The tool: In the late 1990s, various start-ups began offering e-mediation services to organizations and the general public.
+The Tool: In the late 1990s, various start-ups began offering e-mediation services to organizations and the general public.
 The companies developed a roster of trained mediators whom they would assign to facilitate dispute resolution online, primarily through e-mail.
-E-mediation is now offered across the globe, both by service providers and increasingly by individual mediators, writes Noam Ebner in a chapter in Online Dispute Resolution: Theory and Practice (Eleven International Publishing, 2012).
+Online mediation services are now offered across the globe, both by service providers and increasingly by individual mediators, writes Noam Ebner in a chapter in Online Dispute Resolution: Theory and Practice (Eleven International Publishing, 2012).
 Though companies often use online mediation to resolve high-volume, long-distance conflicts (such as disputes between eBay customers), the range of disputes being mediated online has expanded to include workplace and family conflicts involving people who live in the same area.
 E-mediation became the de facto form of mediation during the Covid-19 pandemic when it became unsafe to meet in person.